Home

 Decreased muscle energy leads to many serious Lipitor side effects like heart issues, rhabdomyolosis, fatigue, and others.

-Supplement with CoQ10.
+Supplement with CoQ10

-Reduce Inflammation with natural anti-inflammatory products and activities like you will learn on this site on pages like this Tendonitis Remedies page.
+Use natural anti-inflammatory products and activities like you will learn on this site on pages like this Tendonitis Remedies page.

 We go see our doctors to help us stay pain free, but they don't always provide us the best answers.
+Keep educating yourself, and try what makes sense to try.

 Everybody knows that Lipitor side effects exist.
 It's time to do something about them (since your doctor can't or won't)